-The P2217H shows no sign of image retention, which is excellent.
-Even after displaying our 10 minute high contrast burn-in scene, no elements of the image are visible.
+The monitor shows no sign of image retention, which is excellent.
+Even after displaying our 10-minute high contrast burn-in scene, no elements of the image are visible.

-Great response time, good enough for watching fast-paced content.
+Great response time, good enough for fast-paced content such as gaming or watching sports.
+Only a short trail can be seen following the moving logo, which is great.
 Pixel transition speed can be modified by changing the 'Response Time' (Overdrive) setting.
 We recommend using the 'Normal' setting for fast response with minimal overshoot.
 We do not recommend the Fast setting as it adds noticeable overshoot and is only a little faster.

-Like most monitors, the P2217H doesn't flicker and shows each image for a full frame.
-Without flicker, motion appears slightly smoother but persistence blur is more visible.
+Like most monitors, the Dell P2217H doesn't flicker and shows each image for a full frame.
+This does result in smoother motion but also introduces persistence blur in video games as even fast-moving content appears static during the duration of the 60Hz frame.
 Unfortunately, this monitor doesn't have a BFI setting to reduce persistence blur by adding flicker.

-The input lag of the P2217H is great and should be fine for almost everyone.
+The input lag is great and should be fine for almost everyone.
 The native resolution input lag is a bit higher than monitors with a higher refresh rate due to the longer scan out period of a 60Hz signal.

 The 21.5" diagonal of the Dell P2217H results in a good pixel density at 1080p, however, it does limit the available screen area and so isn't ideal for those who want to use multiple windows side-by-side.

 This monitor supports a few extra features accessible through the on-screen menus: